The Alto Adige Wine Story

 Pinot Grigio & Pinot Bianco

-The white pinots of Alto Adige account for over 20% of the total wine production and are a hallmark of the area.
-Both wines have a feint lemon and waxy peach aromas with slight honey and almond undertones.
+The white Pinots of Alto Adige account for over 20% of wine production and are a hallmark of the area.
+Both wines have faint lemon and waxy peach aromas with slight honey and almond undertones.
 Alto Adige’s white Pinot Grigio and Pinot Bianco rival the best Austrian Grüner Veltliner and German Riesling.

 What to Expect from Alto Adige Pinot Grigio

-A wine from Alto Adige will have higher acidity and less fruit flavors than American Pinot Grigio.
-If you’re looking to buy one, expect to spend at least $14.
-The best wines start at $25 and keep your eyes peeled for Pinot Bianco – It’s worth a spin!
+A wine from Alto Adige will have higher acidity and fewer fruit flavors than American Pinot Grigio.
+If you want to buy one, expect to spend at least $14.
+The best wines start at $25, and keep your eyes peeled for Pinot Bianco — it’s worth a spin!

 Cantina Terlan “Vorberg” Pinot Bianco ~$23